gravitee-io/gravitee-platform-docs/docs/apim/getting-started/hybrid-deployment/advanced-hybrid-deployment.md

 ### **Gravite Cloud**

-Please head over to our Gravitee Cloud documentation to get started.
+Please head over to our Gravitee Cockpit documentation to get started.

 ### **Full example**